phsiao/spiffe-aws2-cedential-process/README.md

 # Installation

 ```
-# go get github.com/phsiao/spiffe-aws2-credential-process
+# go install github.com/phsiao/spiffe-aws2-credential-process
 ```

 The current supported options and their defaults are:

 ```
   -audience string
     	Audience the JWT token will be for (default "sts.amazonaws.com")
   -role-arn string
     	ARN of the role to assume
   -role-session-name string
     	Role session name to use (default "spiffe-aws2-credential-process")
+  -session-duration duration
+    	The duration, in seconds, of the role session. (default 1h0m0s)
   -socketPath string
     	Socket path to talk to spiffe agent (default "unix:/tmp/agent.sock")
+  -spiffe-id string
+    	Request a specific SPIFFE ID (instead of all SPIFFE IDs)
   -timeout duration
     	timeout waiting for the process to finish (default 10s)
 ```